 12. Paint – Keep it Light

-It is suggested to choose light, cool or pastel paints for your home to keep your home cool.
-Cooler colors block solar radiations.
-As a result this trick would help you naturally cool your home and cut down on AC costs.
-This is one of the best ways to save money on AC that home owners usually forget to consider!
+It is suggested to choose light, cool, or pastel paints for your home to keep your home cool.
+Cooler colors block solar radiation.
+As a result, this trick would help you naturally cool your home and cut down on AC costs.
+This is one of the best ways to save money on AC that homeowners usually forget to consider!

 13. Plant Trees – Go Green